Admissions (Policy AD-1, AD-2, and AD-11)

 • Post-Graduate Healthcare Administration & Graduate Informatics Certificate

-• Master’s degree or higher from a regionally accredited institution for post-master HCA certificate.
+• Master’s degree or higher from a regionally accredited institution for a post-graduate HCA certificate.

 • Current resume or curriculum vitae